thunderrabbit/barefoot_rob/content/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset.en.md

 It's apparently a 3 hour walk from Kamakura to Enoshima, so I suspect it will take a tad longer if we are barefoot.

-By joining the event you agree that safety is your own responsibility, not organizers'.
+By joining the event you agree that safety is your own responsibility.
 You are welcome to wear shoes anytime you need to.

 I will be there, rain or shine.
-Bare feet are waterproof.  ;-) I always recommend self care, so if it's too hot or wet for you, no pressure to join. 👼
+Bare feet are waterproof.  ;-) I always recommend self care, so if it's too hot or wet for you, no pressure to join this time.
+I look forward to seeing you at a future event!

 That said, updates will be posted on this URL until the morning of the event: https://www.robnugen.com/en/events/2022/07/30/en/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset